jjvanzon/Circular-Language-Spec/broader-view/broader-view-loose-ideas.md

 Circular,

-The idea of object oriented is: objects first, procedures second.
+The idea of object oriented is: objects first, commands second.

 JJ